sirech/homepage2/src/pages/articles/2019-12-14-comparing-traefik2-with-traefik/index.md

 One year ago I experimented with [Traefik](https://traefik.io/) and wrote [about the experience](../setting-up-traefik/).
 We ended up using it as a reverse proxy in my project at the time.
 It was remarkably unremarkable, in that it didn't give us much trouble.
 That is a good thing!
 I kind of forgot about it, other than the occasional update.

-Anyways, in my current project we need a reverse proxy with automatic discovery again.
+Anyways, in my current project, we need a reverse proxy with automatic discovery again.
 Thus, *Traefik* is back on the menu.
 Version 2 has been released since I last touched it.
 It brings quite a few changes.
 I decided to adapt my sample setup and compare both.

 I took the old repository and made a [new one using version 2](https://github.com/sirech/traefik2-test).
 Let's see how things have changed.